ruipfcosta/blog/_posts/2019-06-10-codable-by-example.md

 }
 ```

-Decoding this piece of JSON is quite straightforward, we just need to create a model object to hold the data, make it conform to Decodable, and decode it using the JSONDecoder class.
+Decoding this piece of JSON is straightforward, we just need to create a model object to hold the data, make it conform to Decodable, and decode it using the JSONDecoder class.

 ``` swift
 struct BoardGame: Decodable {